 Next, pick the best location for your coffee shop.
 Remember: location is key.
 If you’re opening a coffee shop, consider these things:

-- The size of your coffee shop - Your coffee shop should have enough space where the barista/s can prepare the drinks efficiently and comfortably and where customers can enjoy their coffee.
+• The size of your coffee shop - Your coffee shop should have enough space where the barista/s can prepare the drinks efficiently and where customers can enjoy their coffee.

-- Accessibility - Anyone should be able to go to your coffee shop.
-A parking space and a bike rack are nice to have.
 Nice and comfy seats are also a must.

-Your coffee shop should also be easy to find, especially for food delivery riders.
+• Accessibility - Anyone should be able to go to your coffee shop.
+Your coffee shop should also be easy to find for food delivery riders.
+A parking space and a bike rack are also nice to have.

 4. Choose a Coffee Shop Theme

-The Benefits of a Themed Coffee Shop
+👉 What are the Benefits of a Themed Coffee Shop?

-Top Coffee Shop Themes in the Philippines
+👉 Top Coffee Shop Themes in the Philippines

 Rustic